Nanoscale Infrared Spectrometer

 High-Resolution Property Mapping: Cross-section through the graphene flake shows sub 10nm resolution optical property imaging.

-Highest Performance Nano FTIR Spectroscopy
+High-Performance Nano FTIR Spectroscopy

 Ultrafast-broadband scattering SNOM spectroscopy probing molecular vibrational information.
 Laser interferogram of Polytetrafluoroethylene (PTFE) shows coherent molecular vibration in the form of free-induction decay in time domain (top).
 The highlighted feature in sample interferogram is due to the beating of symmetric and antisymmetric mode of C-F modes in the resulting the frequency domain (bottom left).
 Monolayer sensitivity of nano-FTIR is demonstrated on a monolayer pNTP (bottom right).
 Data courtesy of Prof. Markus Raschke, University of Colorado, Boulder, US.

-• Highest performance nano FTIR spectroscopy
+• High-performance nano FTIR spectroscopy;

-• Multi-chip QCL laser source for spectroscopy and chemical imaging
+• Multi-chip QCL laser source for spectroscopy and chemical imaging.

 POINTspectra Technology